An introductory tenancy is a 12-month trial council tenancy. At the end of the trial period you will normally get a

 If you want to move while your tenancy is still in its trial period, you may be able to get a transfer to another property owned by the council or a housing association home.
 You can only swap or transfer your home after your trial period ends.

 You can find a council's allocation and transfer policy on its website.

 How to complain

-Use the council's complaints procedure if you think the council isn't treating you fairly or has failed to fulfil its responsibilities.
+Use the council's complaints procedure if you think the council isn't treating you fairly or is not meeting its responsibilities as a landlord.